AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-plantuml/README.md

 bigGLSP:https://github.com/AdvancedModelEngineeringSS25/ame-25-bigglsp-plantuml
 bigUML:https://github.com/AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/tree/main

-Then in the bigGLSP repo, go into /plugins/bigGLSP-server-java/ and use ./gradlew prepare to run the integrated gradlewrapper and to build the GLSP project.
+Then in the bigGLSP repo, go into /plugins/bigGLSP-server-java/ and use ./gradlew build to run the integrated gradlewrapper and to build the GLSP project.

 Afterwards, in the bigUML repository, go into /server/ and use ./gradlew clean build and afterwards ./gradlew run to start the server

 Then lastly we go to the bigUML repository into /client/ and use npm i to install dependencies and then npm run build to build the client.
 Then in the console type "code ." to start a new instance of VS Code that should make it able to run & debug the bigUML extension framework.

-# 4. Explore Codebase

 # 5. PlantUML